Robertfarb/whiteboarding-curriculum/technical-skills/phone_screen/first.md

 9. Do you have any questions for me?

 **Number 9 is important!
-You should always have a go-to list of questions that you feel good about asking someone.** Remember how Ronnie mentioned that this is a great place to be able to ask intelligent/thoughtful questions to really establish yourself as a peer to an engineer.
+You should always have a go-to list of questions that you feel good about asking someone.** This is a great place to be able to ask intelligent/thoughtful questions to really establish yourself as a peer to an engineer.
 Of, if you're talking to a recruiter, it can be your opportunity to show that you've done your homework about ther company.